Lightning-AI/litdata/README.md

 &nbsp;

-The most basic and straight-forward usage is to directly pass the Hugging Face dataset URI to `StreamingDataset`.
+To use your favorite  Hugging Face dataset with LitData, simply pass its URL to `StreamingDataset`.

 ```python
 import litdata as ld